Nirbhay Gujjar: Life

 Gujjar was born in Panchdeora village of Jalaun district, Uttar Pradesh and died on 7 November 2005 in Etawah, India in a police encounter.

 Dacoity career

-With this Sarpanch, Member of Legislative Assembly (MLA) and Member of Parliament (MP) were elected.
+With this sarpanch, Member of Legislative Assembly (MLA) and Member of Parliament (MP) were elected.

-Help to ASI
+Help to the Archaeological Survey of India

-According to the Regional Director (North) of the Archaeological Survey of India (ASI), Mr.K.
-K. Muhammed, Gurjar and his gang provided much help to Archaeological Survey of India for the restoration of Bateshwar Hindu temples, Madhya Pradesh, that were constructed during the Gurjara-Pratihara empire between 8th to 11th century.
+According to the Regional Director (North) of the Archaeological Survey of India, K. K. Muhammed, Gurjar and his gang provided much help to Archaeological Survey of India for the restoration of Bateshwar Hindu temples, Uttar Pradesh, that were constructed during the Gurjara-Pratihara empire between 8th to 11th century.

 Film

 Indian Bollywood film director Krishna Mishra also made a Hindi movie named as Beehad - The Ravine, which starred Vikas Srivastava.
 A real-life take on Gujjar's life – journeying with him from 1975.

-Indian politics
+Politics

 In August 2005 he had expressed his desire to surrender before the Uttar Pradesh Chief Minister Mulayam Singh Yadav and join Indian politics.